Fry's Electronics: Closure

 On the evening of February 23, 2021, several internet sources began claiming employees were given notice that all remaining stores would close to the public nationwide, with the Frys.com website scheduled to go offline at 12:00 am PST.
 The company deleted its Facebook page, and set the company Twitter account to protected, hiding all activity.
 Bay Area broadcaster KRON-TV confirmed the closure later that evening.

 The Fry's website closed in the early hours of February 24, only showing a letter informing of its closure.
-According to the letter, the company would implement the shut down through an orderly wind-down process that it believed would be in the best interests of the company, its creditors, and other stakeholders to maximize the value of the company's assets for its creditors and other stakeholders.
+According to the letter, the company would implement the shutdown through an orderly wind-down process that it believed would be in the best interests of the company, its creditors, and other stakeholders to maximize the value of the company's assets for its creditors and other stakeholders.
 The company said those waiting for repairs will be notified how to claim their equipment.

-Fry's officially entered General assignment on April 2, 2021 and began to liquidate all remaining assets, including owned real estate with Hilco Global.
+Fry's officially entered general assignment on April 2, 2021, and began to liquidate all remaining assets, including owned real estate with Hilco Global.